A list of common questions and answers about Portland Street Reponse.

 Portland Street Response is partnering with Portland State University's Homelessness Research and Action Collaborative to help provide external program evaluation.
 Frequent updates on program outcomes will be posted on the Portland Street Response webpage and will be presented to Council during and after the pilot.

-Why is Portland Street Response housed under Portland Fire &Rescue?
+Why is Portland Street Response coordinated by Portland Fire &Rescue?

-Portland Street Response is housed under Portland Fire & Rescue for several main reasons: 1) the program needs infrastructure that is connected to the current 9-1-1 system; 2) Portland Fire & Rescue’s Community Healthcare Assessment Team (CHAT) has already built the foundation for Portland Street Response; and 3) the directive to keep this program separate from police.
+Portland Street Response is coordinated by Portland Fire & Rescue for several reasons: 1) the program needs infrastructure that is connected to the current 9-1-1 system; 2) Portland Fire & Rescue’s Community Healthcare Assessment Team (CHAT) has already built the foundation for Portland Street Response; and 3) it follows the directive to keep this program separate from police.